Depression Self-Assessment: Shine Light On Your Mental Health

 - Huntington’s disease

 Depression can also negatively impact your physical as well as emotional well-being.
-For instance, depression has been shown to increase the chance of developing numerous other conditions through extended periods of increased levels of stress hormones such as adrenaline or cortisol.
-Increased stress hormones can impact your immune system, making you susceptible to infection.
-The symptoms of clinical depression can also cause extensive emotional damage which can increase the risk of substance use disorder.
+For instance, depression raises your risk of other health problems by keeping stress hormones like adrenaline and cortisol elevated for long periods.
+Increased stress hormones can impact your immune system (the body’s defense system that fights off germs), making you susceptible to infection.
+The symptoms of clinical depression can also cause extensive emotional damage, which can increase the risk of substance use disorder (an inability to control the use of drugs and alcohol).

 Overcoming Depression